-Note to Teacher :
+Note to Teacher:

-It is important to communicate clearly to students that the sharing of Aboriginal worldviews, or any perspectives, is not intended to contradict the worldviews of others, but that all perspectives must be respected as valid.
+It is important to communicate clearly to students that the sharing of Aboriginal worldviews, or any perspectives, is not intended to contradict the worldviews of other, but that all perspectives must be respected as valid.

 This lesson plan has 2 parts.
-At the end of this lesson communicate to the students that tomorrow you will continue the learning with a different worldview for them to consider.
+At the end of this lesson on this day communicate to the students that tomorrow you will continue the learning with a different worldview for them to consider.